dynaroars/relusplitter/README.md

 python3 generate_properties.py <SEED>
 ```

-The script will install the tool, download seed benchmarks, and generate new benchmarking instances.
+The script will install the tool, prepare the seed benchmarks, and generate new benchmarking instances.
 The resulting instances will be placed under `./Generated_Instances`.
 It was tested on AWS EC2 t2.large (Canonical, Ubuntu, 24.04, amd64 noble image).
 The Conda environment + seed instances + generated instance will take about 30 GB, so we recommend using an instance with 50 GB storage.
+The script should take ~35 min to execute.

 ## Benchmark Generation